7c5eea120b/zxp-native-usb-adapter-64bit-hack/README.md

 allocated on low virtual addresses (pointer values significantly below 2^32).
 Thus, the pointer values will not get damaged, even if they would be inappropriately casted to `uint32_t` anywhere.

+The implementation of the allocator is extremely rudimental but sufficient for this particular case.
+The entire original DLL would only allocate one type of objects, all with the same and known size.

 ### Known limitations

 * The hack would cause a crash if there are more than 468 open printer handles at once